 Loomings is a series of paintings combining tar, oil paint, and occasionally gold leaf.
 Named after the first chapter in Melville’s Moby-Dick, each painting’s title references the novel’s apocalyptic vision of the American quest.

 The tar, a fossil-fuel byproduct, functions as a monochromatic signifier of industrialism, particularly reckless over-extraction.
 Recalling that whale oil was the precursor to petroleum, the titles’ quotations from Moby-Dick and the tar's metallic blacks and tintype sepia tones invoke Melville’s novel as a cautionary, foundational myth for our own age of accelerating climate disruption and social unrest.

-Fire & Ice (Group Show: Extraction: Art on the Edge of the Abyss) Cummings Art Center, Connecticut College, New London, Sept
+Fire & Ice (Group Show: Extraction: Art on the Edge of the Abyss) Cummings Art Center, Connecticut College, New London, through Oct.
+2021

 Loomings (solo show), The Whaling Museum, New Bedford, Mass, December 15, 2021 through Jan – Feb 2022.